tcheukueppoo/maat/docs/class.md

 class A :does R {}
 ```

-is basically just doing
+is basically the same as doing

 ```maat
 class A :does R :does R1 {}
 ```

-because `R1` is not really composed in `R` but rather registered in `R` so that
+because `R1` is not really composed in `R` but rather recorded in `R` so that
 `R1` is later on composed in `A`.
 This implies that the relationship between
 roles is represented as a directed graph and determining all the roles to be
 composed in a class requires a graph traversal.